Chart Color Schemes

 Seymour is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Seymour, as per the latest Census evaluation, 90.4% of dwellings were houses while 9.6% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Vic.'s figures of 93.6% houses and 6.4% other dwellings.
-Home ownership in Seymour stood at 38.3%, with mortgaged dwellings at 28.2% and rented ones at 33.5%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,500.
-The median weekly rent in Seymour was recorded at $250, compared to Non-Metro Vic.'s $280.
-Nationally, Seymour's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Seymour's dwelling structure, as per the latest Census, consisted of 90.4% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic.'s dwelling structure was 93.6% houses and 6.4% other dwellings.
+Home ownership in Seymour stood at 38.3%, with the remaining dwellings either mortgaged (28.2%) or rented (33.5%).
+The median monthly mortgage repayment in Seymour was $1,300, lower than Non-Metro Vic.'s average of $1,500.
+The median weekly rent figure in Seymour was recorded at $250, compared to Non-Metro Vic.'s $280.
+Nationally, Seymour's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing